September 23, 2014

 To make this easier on you, find an email marketing solution that can automate your test and control group segmentation.
 It’ll help you measure the impact of your message, improve performance, and expedite delivery to your full audience, all with a single email send.

 You already know that it’s becoming less common for a customer to open an email on a desktop, and it’s past time to adapt.
 Device targeting, and responsive email templates are one approach, but there’s another that isn’t getting much attention: Promote your phone number.

-It’s old fashioned, I know, but the human element of your business still serves an important purpose.
+It’s old fashioned, I know, but the human element of your business still serves an important purpose -- and it's a key element to providing the omnichannel experience customers require.
 As a customer, sometimes, it’s just easier to talk to someone about about your request or your problem.
 If a customer opens on mobile, then, target a banner or button to connect your customers with support, your sales team, or a fulfillment arm to handle requests.

 Also be sure to take advantage of any confirmation emails opened on mobile, highlight text alerts for tracking, or the phone number to reach customer service.